 Forms and Legalities

-The first step involves completing the relevant forms, which include:
+The first step involves completing the relevant Court of Protection forms, which include:

-These forms require detailed information about the individual for whom deputyship is being sought, including their personal details, medical condition, and financial situation.
+These forms require detailed information about the individual for whom deputyship is being sought, including their personal details, medical condition, living arrangements, and full financial situation.

 Court Application Process

-Once the forms are completed, the application is submitted to the Court of Protection along with the required fee.
-The court will then review the application and may request additional information or documentation.
+Once the forms are completed, the application is submitted to the Court of Protection along with the £365 court fee.
+The court will then review the application.
+The applicant must also notify certain people about the application — typically close family members and anyone named in a previous will or LPA — giving them the opportunity to raise objections.

 Key steps in the court application process include:

-It’s essential to ensure that all documentation is accurate and complete to avoid delays in the process.
+It’s essential to ensure that all documentation is accurate and complete.
+Even minor errors can result in the court requesting further information, adding weeks or months to an already lengthy process.

 Handling Objections

 In some cases, objections may be raised to the deputyship application.
-This could be due to various reasons, such as concerns about the proposed deputy’s suitability or disagreements about the need for deputyship.
+This could be due to various reasons, such as concerns about the proposed deputy’s suitability, disagreements between family members about who should be appointed, or disputes about whether the person truly lacks capacity.

 Handling objections effectively is vital to the success of the deputyship application.
 This may involve: